neondatabase/website/content/docs/guides/ferretdb.md

 FerretDB is an open source document database that adds MongoDB compatibility to other databases, including Postgres.
 By using FerretDB, developers can access familiar MongoDB features and tools using the same syntax and commands for many of their use cases.

-In this guide, you'll learn about FerretDB and how you can add MongoDB compatibility to Neon.
+In this guide, you'll learn about FerretDB and how you can add MongoDB compatibility to your Neon Postgres database.

 ## Advantages of FerretDB